 - Other actions to improve the European innovation ecosystem

-The members of the Board, including a President, are selected following an open call for expressions of interest.
+The EIC selects the members of the Board, including a President, following an open call for expressions of interest.

 The implementation arrangements for the investment component for the fully-fledged EIC under Horizon Europe are currently being put in place.
 In the meantime:

-- The requests for investments for companies already selected for equity funding in 2021 (June and October cut-offs) will continue to be treated by providing the grant finance and undertaking all the preparatory work for the investments, including proceeding with the due diligence work as soon as possible;
+- EIC will continue to process investment requests for companies already selected for 2021 equity funding (June and October cut-offs).
+They will provide grant financing and do all preparatory work for the investments.
+This includes starting the due diligence work as soon as possible.

-- The next cut-off for full applications to the EIC Accelerator is now planned this spring, subject to adoption of the EIC work programme 2022 which is expected in the coming weeks.
+- Planners schedule the next cut-off for full EIC Accelerator applications for this spring.
+This remains subject to adoption of the expected 2022 EIC work programme in coming weeks.
 This will allow additional time for applicants to prepare high quality proposals and ensure that, following the selection process, we will be able to proceed in due time with the investment process.

-Once fully operational under Horizon Europe, the implementation modalities for EIC equity financing will have a legal and financial basis until 2027, enabling it to make investment decisions and provide attractive investment partners for Europe’s high potential start-ups and to crowd in other investors.
+When fully operational under Horizon Europe, EIC equity financing will have legal and financial grounds.
+This will be until 2027.
+During this time, EIC can make investment choices.
+It can offer attractive partners for Europe’s high potential start-ups.
+EIC aims to bring in other investors as well.
 This builds on the first positive experiences from the 141 investments approved by the EIC Fund since September 2020.

 An Insight: background information